 Pic by Gernot Mangold

 But sometimes when Poole spreads himself, as he likes to do, more focus is required.
-His brittle-toned solo guitar intro to ‘Have You Ever Loved A Woman’ rambles on for a good four and a half minutes, taking in the first verse, and is only intermittently interesting, before Proctor and Amadeo arrive on the scene, and more minutes go by before it rouses itself to something wirier and emphatic.
+His brittle-toned solo guitar intro to ‘Have You Ever Loved A Woman’ rambles on for a good four and a half minutes, taking in the first verse, before Proctor and Amadeo arrive on the scene, and more minutes go by before it rouses itself to something wirier and emphatic.
 ‘Anytime You Need Me’ is better, setting off on a strutting beat and resonant riff, with a spiky little solo and some spitfire vocals, before they take it down for Amadeo to deliver a restrained and arresting, guttural-toned bass showcase.
 But boy do they take an age to climb out of that to a sinewy crescendo - throwing a few sharp combinations to end the round, in boxing parlance, would have more impact.

 The closing ‘Time Might Never Come’ is overlong too at fifteen minutes plus, but I’ll given them the benefit of the doubt this time.
-Slow and reflective, it aspires to a John Mayer-like intensity at times, as an aching, dramatic solo then builds to passages of scrabbling fretwork then strung-out notes, before the vocals re-enter to the accompaniment of ringing chords.
+Slow and reflective, it aspires to a John Mayer-like intensity at times, as an aching, dramatic solo builds to passages of scrabbling fretwork then strung-out notes, before the vocals re-enter to the accompaniment of ringing chords.
 Quite why they then choose to tack on a meandering coda is beyond me.

 Listening to Live – Trio ’19, I still think Ben Poole has work to do to build a stronger repertoire of songs, with a definitive voice, that will produce a real breakthrough.
 That breakthrough may have eluded him here, but there are enough positives to suggest that if he keeps working at his craft, keeps polishing, then one fine morning he may find he’s arrived.